 Flower illustration by Issy (8) via Colouring in Kingston

-Let's celebrate the joys of gardening this June with a virtual garden festival showcasing the best (and oddest) of growing, with a chance to win £300 worth of prizes!
+June 2020 marked the first Tolworth Garden Festival where our communities celebrated the joys of gardening with a virtual garden festival showcasing the best (and oddest) of growing.

 The Garden of Hearts illustration by Eloise (4) via Colouring in Kingston